TaintedPhoenix/myflex-automation/README.md

 #### instructions

 The most important config option is the enrollment instructions.
-You **must** alter this option in order for the program to function.
+You **must** alter this option for the program to function.
 It is an object/dictionary of members that describe what blocks the program should enroll in, when, and in what order.
 An example Flex Block is:

 ```json5
 {